simme/services_oop/README_NEW.markdown

 The resource class itself can have three different annotations; *Relationship*, *Action* and *TargetedAction* (there's actually one more provided by REST Server.
 I'll talk about that one briefly below).

 ### Relationship ###
 Relationships let you specify a method that returns an *index* of related objects.
-Any easy to understand example could be getting all comments ID's for a specific node.
+Any easy to understand example could be getting all comments for a specific node.

 It's considered good practice to only return an index, not a list of complete objects.

 #### Defining a Relationship ####
-A relation ship is defined on the resource that means it should be defined in the doc comment for the class.
+A relationship is defined on the resource, that means it should be defined in the doc comment for the class.

 The definition looks like this
     @Relationship(name='a_name', controller='method')